noluyorAbi/openAIScientist/README.md

 `openAIScientist` is an R package that generates comprehensive scientific analysis using OpenAI's API.
 The analysis is output in markdown format, making it easy to integrate into various documentation workflows.

+`openAIScientist` was designed to provide users with a quick overview and analysis of their datasets, helping them to understand and interpret their data more efficiently.

 <div align="center">
   <img src="https://hits.sh/github.com/noluyorAbi/openaAIScientist.svg?style=for-the-badge&label=TOTAL%20VIEWS&labelColor=000000&logo=r" />
 </div>